MichaelCurrin/dev-cheatsheets/cheatsheets/shell/commands/grep/samples.md

 https://leetcode.com/
 ```

-Use `-P` for non-greedy support.
+Use `-P` for non-greedy support (available in Linux only).
 Pattern must be in Perl regex syntax.

 Without `-P` flag: